-If you’d like to take this strategy to the next level, Womply Get Reviews can help.
-With Get Reviews, you can go a step further by keeping negative customer feedback private and productive while proactively encouraging your happiest customers to write positive online reviews about your business.
+If you’d like to take this strategy to the next level, Womply can help.
+With Womply’s reputation management software, you see all of your online reviews from all the important sites in one place, with one login.
+And you can go a step further by keeping negative customer feedback private and productive while proactively encouraging your happiest customers to write positive online reviews about your business.

 3. Act on any legitimate feedback in the bad review